gitesh152/Album-List/README.md

 # ALBUM_LIST

-It's a ALBUM LIST APP in react, it fetches albums from fakeserver.
+It's a ALBUM LIST APP fetching data using API and developed in ReactJS, it fetches albums from fakeserver API.

 ## Authors